RebootJeff/github-cred/README.md

 0. Filter for PRs that target repos not owned by user.
 0. Request details for each PR.
 0. Extract interesting PR data:
-  - title, body
+  - Main - Title, body, target repo
-  - Counts of additions, deletions, files changed
+  - Stats - of additions, deletions, files changed, etc.
-  - Count of commits
-  - Count of comments
-  - State (merged?)
+  - Status - open, close, merged
-  - Timestamps (created, modified, merged, closed)
+  - Timestamps - created, modified, merged, closed
 0. Highlight merged PRs.

 GitHub API interactions will take place on the server side to make use of a rate-limit-conquering (well, kinda) personal access token.
 Read the Challenges section of this README for more details.
 You know you wanna.